Chipotle Mexican Grill Original Margarita Recipe

 • Ceviche.
 Easy to make from a variety of seafood, this dish has a slightly briny, light citrus taste and compliments the flavors of the cocktail.

-How to make these ahead of time?
+How do we make these ahead of time?

-Premixing a batch of this Chipotle Margarita recipe is a real timesaver–and it is so simple since the amounts in this recipe are already measured for four drinks.
+Premixing a batch of this Chipotle Margarita recipe is a real timesaver—and it is so simple since the amounts are already measured for four drinks.
 Of course, you can double or triple the quantities depending on the size of your pitcher and how many guests you are serving.
 Go with a pitcher that has a no-spill lid that will allow you to shake well before pouring.

 Even though you are prebatching the cocktail, you will want to shake it with ice in a cocktail shaker with ice before serving.
 Serving directly from the pitcher won’t give you the same taste.